Four-dimensional differential equations for the leading divergences of dimensionally-regulated loop integrals: Four-dimensional integral reduction identities

 The tuple $\beta_i$, $i=1,\ldots, L$ are the scaling dimensions for each individual loop momentum.
 An overall scaling dimension condition for IBP vectors has been used for the linear algebra algorithm of IBP relations without doubled propagators \cite{Schabinger:2011dz}.
 Here we use individual scaling dimensions to impose a well-defined power counting on the IBP differential operator for each sub loop.
 When deriving IBP relations we will use this power counting condition to ensure the absence of subdivergences.
 In practice, it is easy to make an ansatz for graded IBP operators with given a scaling dimensions $\beta_i$, $i=1,\ldots, L$.

 \item The IBP operator in \eqref{eq:IBP_operator} should not produce higher power of gluon propagators.
 Let $D_k$ be a gluon propagator, then, the requirement reads,

 where $g_k$ is a polynomial in the scalar products involving loop and external momenta.
 This is the syzygy relation for IBP relations \cite{Gluza:2010ws}.
 The original purpose of using syzygy relations is to reduce the number of IBP relations for the reduction step.
 See \cite{Schabinger:2011dz, Larsen:2015ped, Boehm:2017wjc, Boehm:2018fpv, Bendle:2019csk} for the development of the syzygy method for IBP reduction.
 In this paper, \eqref{eq:syzygy_relation} is imposed to control the soft divergence and it is only on massless (gluon) propagators.
 Note that although this condition is not imposed on every propagator, it still significantly reduces the number of IBP relations. \end{enumerate} To find suitable IBP differential operators, we use these conditions together.
 It is natural to make an ansatz for graded differential operators (first condition) and then solving the syzygy relation \eqref{eq:syzygy_relation} with the linear algebra algorithm in \cite{Schabinger:2011dz}.
 Given an ansatz for the graded IBP operator, \eqref{eq:syzygy_relation} becomes a sparse linear algebra problem.
-In practice, we wrote a proof-of-concept code in {\sc Mathematica} to find such differential operators.
+In practice, we wrote a proof-of-concept code in {\sc Mathematica} to find such differential operators, which we make available in the auxiliary file ``demo/graded\_vector\_demo.wl".
+There is also an available package {\sc NeatIBP} \cite{NeatIBP} to generate small-size IBP relations by syzygy method.

 Then we apply such differential operators on Feynman integrals with suitable indices, to get relations between admissible integrals.
 It is notable that not every term in such a relation is admissible, but suitable combinations of terms are admissible.
 In practice, to find such combinations, we first set up an integrand basis of admissible integrals, and then expand the relation over this integrand basis.
-This step is powered by a finite-field linear algebra code.
+This step is powered by a finite-field linear algebra code, which depends on {\sc SpaSM} \cite{spasm}.
+We provide this code in the auxiliary file ``demo/3lHQET\_graded\_IBP\_demo.wl".
+After this, we have only admissible integrals in the relation.
+Therefore, if the coefficients of admissible integrals contain linear functions of $\epsilon$, it is safe to set $\epsilon \to 0$.
+The final relation is thus independent of $\epsilon$.

 In the subsection \ref{subsect:ExampleIBP}, we illustrate how this strategy is applied for finding relevant IBP relations between the admissible integrals of our two-loop HQET example.